-What the Seventh Circuit Said About Sexual Orientation Discrimination
+R.E.M.’s Pinnacle, A Quarter Century On

 Cannistraci, honored for her advocacy for youth, seniors, and queer people as a member of Community Board 2 and as vice president of Marriage Equality USA, told attendees, “When we won marriage equality, I did relax a little bit of time, but that was stupid!
 Now I’m resisting!
 I’m all about boycotting North Carolina [for its anti-LGBTQ law], just like we boycotted Colorado!,” for Amendment 2 in the 1990s.

-Speaking directly to GCN’s Paul Schindler, she said, “We’re looking to you to rise and resist!”
+Speaking directly to Gay City News’ Paul Schindler, she said, “We’re looking to you to rise and resist!”

 Bryan John Ellicott, a 27-year-old bisexual trans man from Staten Island, was honored for his scrappy activism, including suing the city Parks Department when he was forced to leave a Staten Island public pool for changing in the men’s locker room, and fighting the tampon tax and anti-choice politicians.
 Ellicott serves on the staff of out gay Brooklyn City Councilmember Carlos Menchaca, whom he called his “best friend,” as well as on the board of BiNet-USA.